MrKWatkins/ZXSpectrumNextTests/release/!Z80Nc2.txt

 Z80N instructions tests - core 2.00.xx
 ======================================

-(this test is identical to Z80N test, but it exercises six new instructions introduced in core 2.00.22+ updates)
+(this test is similar to Z80N test, but it exercises six new instructions introduced in core 2.00.22+ updates)

 Quick tests for new Z80N instructions - *NOT* checking full state of CPU after